Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 ### Settings container

 * Settings container must be assigned to an application.
 Should not occur in practice, this is just for completeness.
+* The detail block requires external controller and finder component.
+If you enable `generateDetailBlock` you also need `generateExternalControllerAndFinder`.
+* The detail content type requires external controller and finder component.
+If you enable `generateDetailContentType` you also need `generateExternalControllerAndFinder`.
 * Scribite plug-ins require external controller and finder component.
 If you enable `generateScribitePlugins` you also need `generateExternalControllerAndFinder`.

 ### Referred application